 The injury took away from some enjoyment of Sunset Bay, but I was still impressed with the course for what it is.
 This is a 9-hole regulation layout with slightly different tees for front and back nine play.
 Both sides measure out to just over 3,000 yards on either side and it’s a standard set of five par-4s, two par-5s and two par-3s.

-The course was designed by John Zoller, who is one of the main men behind the development of Poppy Hills.
+The course was designed by John Zoller, who is one of the main men behind the original development of Poppy Hills.
 The terrain here is very flat and pretty open.
 There are some creeks running throughout that essentially shape the holes and provide some natural hazards to avoid.
 Some trees come more into play in the last few holes, as well.

 The course was lush and green, and it looked fantastic in the late afternoon shadows on a pretty clear day.
 As expected, there were some wet spots to avoid, but overall things were pretty well maintained from tee to green.
 The greens were soft, spongy and slow, however, and the bunkers were washed out and/or compacted.